CoAI-Network/coai-network/docs/privacy-policy.md

-# Privacy Policy (Summary) — CoAI Network
+# Privacy Policy (Summary)

-CoAI Network collects only the minimum information needed to operate (public username, optional email, project descriptions).
-We do not share personal data without consent.
+CoAI Network collects only the minimum necessary information to operate our services (such as a public username, contact email if voluntarily provided, and descriptions of projects shared).

+We do not sell or share personal data without consent.

-We rely on third-party services (GitHub, Discord, Neocities).
-Users should review their policies as well.
+We currently rely on third-party platforms (GitHub, Discord, Neocities), therefore users should also review their individual policies.

-This is an initial policy and will be updated as the community grows.
+This initial version will evolve as our infrastructure expands and we implement authentication, dashboards, or newsletters.